We know our cultural organisations have had to make some difficult decisions in recent weeks and we have been working to support you as best we can.

 We are not currently processing any new Cultural Framework grants.
 Once the imminent crisis has passed, our approach will be to work strategically to provide sector support, and enable new projects to become available as the need for this expands.
 We anticipate our priorities will be to ensure the cultural sector is thriving, and to help people adjust back to life after lockdown has been lifted.

-Keep in touch with your regular officer within the Cultural Economy Team on the details below.
+Please keep in touch with your regular officer within the Cultural Economy Team on the details below.
 We may not always know the answers to your queries, but we will always endeavour to support you:

 Cultural Economy Development Manager